 Joe Wilson sat by the bedside of Kole Weathers.
-The lovely and vulnerable redhead was healing slowly from her ordeal in the Crisis, and Joe was falling for her with a greater speed.
-He signed slowly, and she smiled as she began to recognize his gestures.
+Although the lovely, vulnerable redhead was healing slowly from her ordeal in the Crisis, she had been waking more frequently, and he’d started falling for her even more.
+As he slowly used sign language, she smiled as she began to recognize his gestures.

-Joe blinked as the girl wasted no words or time on deeper explanations.
-Then again, all her young life she had merely appeared or disappeared as need drove her to do.
-He indicated that he would help.
+Joe blinked in surprise; the girl wasted no time on deeper explanations.
+Then again, throughout all her young life she had merely appeared or disappeared as her needs drove her to do.
+After a moment he indicated with a nod that he would help.

-Lilith bent low over Kole, and a bright light covered the girl.
-She rose seconds later, fully recovered.
-“You healed me!” she gasped.
+Lilith bent low over Kole, and a bright light covered the girl, who gasped.

-Tossing back her red-gold hair, Lilith said, “My birthright as a daughter of Olympus allows me to use the sun to heal, as well as to trace my siblings.
-I am still getting accustomed to my new role as a goddess.”
+Tossing back her red hair, Lilith said, “My birthright as a daughter of Olympus allows me to use the sun to heal, as well as to trace my siblings.
+I am still getting accustomed to my new role as a demigoddess.”

-Joe nodded.
-He hoped the woman before him knew exactly what she was doing.
-She was so painfully sensitive to all around her, and yet at times she could be almost single-minded in her wishes.
+Joe nodded and hoped the woman before him knew exactly what she was doing.
+She was so painfully sensitive to all around her, and yet at other times she could be almost single-minded in her wishes.

 Lilith smiled.
 “Then take my hand, and we shall locate our other allies.”

-On a Greek isle, Doctor Light found himself in a large complex.
-He had been rescued (or abducted, rather) by the very group Lilith sought to stop.
-The so-called Children of the Sun also had acquired the services and rare energy-regenerating metal called promethium from Mento, alias Steve Dayton.
-The two made odd allies.
+Elsewhere, Doctor Light found himself in a large complex on a Grecian isle.
+He had been rescued — or abducted, rather — by the very group that Lilith sought to stop.
+The so-called Children of the Sun had acquired the services and rare energy-regenerating metal called promethium from Mento, alias Steve Dayton, and the two made strange allies.

-“I can recreate my early light generation inventions, but I’ll need an amazingly powerful source of constantly renewing energy,” said Light as he tried to recall the nuances of the alien science he had stolen long before.
+“I can recreate my early light-generation inventions, but I’ll need an amazingly powerful source of constantly renewing energy,” Light explained as he tried to recall the nuances of the alien science he had stolen long before.

-The Flash tracked the fading energy trail across the waters to an isle near Greece.
-He saw a large complex with the logo of a man in a chariot.
+The Flash had managed to track the fading energy trail across the waters to an island near Greece, where he discovered a large complex with the logo of a man in a chariot.
 Phaeton Industries was the name around the logo.

-Phaeton, the mythical son of Apollo.
+Phaeton, the mythical son of Apollo, he mused.
 All these light and sun images fit our enemies.
-Although I’m wondering if maybe I couldn’t get Arty out on my own, he mused.
+Although I’m wondering if maybe I couldn’t rescue ol’ Arty Light on my own.

-Before he could react, he was struck down from behind by a solid light construct.
-He whirled around, only to gasp as he lost all of his air.
+But before he could do anything more, he was struck down from behind by a solid light construct.
+With his last gasp he whirled around, even as he found himself unable to breathe any air.
 He fell to the ground, unconscious, and was carried inside by more guards.